lobe/image-tools/README.md

 ### Run Desktop application on MacOS
 While the compiled Mac app does not work because it is unsigned, you can either create it locally or run the app via Python command line.
-1. Make sure you have Python 3.7 or Python 3.8.
+1. Make sure you have Python 3.7, 3.8, or 3.9.
 See guide here for installing: https://www.python.org/downloads/mac-osx/
 2. Download this code repository to your machine.
 3. Open a terminal and navigate to where you downloaded this code with the `cd` command, or open the terminal directly at the *Image Tools* folder by right clicking on it and selecting *Services > Open Terminal at Folder*
-4. Install dependencies via `pip3 install -r requirements.txt` (make sure your pip3 is pointing to your Python 3.7 or 3.8 installation by checking `pip3 --version`)
+4. Install dependencies via `pip3 install -r requirements.txt` (make sure your pip3 is pointing to your Python 3.7, 3.8, or 3.9 installation by checking `pip3 --version`)
 5. Run the app!
    * Run from command line: `python3 -m app.app`
    * Compile the app yourself: `pyinstaller --windowed --onefile app/app.spec`.
 This will create a `dist/` folder that contains